 Make sure the Castile soap is 100% pure without added ingredients.
-Rinse your cat’s coat extremely well to remove all traces of the soap to make sure their skin doesn’t get irritated by residue.
+Rinse your cat’s coat well to remove all traces of the soap to ensure their skin doesn’t get irritated by residue.

 4. Baking soda

-If you don’t want to have to get your cat wet and their fur simply needs freshening up, baking soda can do a great job of deodorizing odors and stripping away some of the dirt.
+If you don’t want to get your cat wet and their fur simply needs freshening up, baking soda can do a great job of deodorizing odors.
 If you don’t know how to wash a cat, simply sprinkle the baking soda over your cat’s coat, making sure to avoid their face.
 Rub it into the base of the coat with your fingers and massage it well.
 Let it set for a few minutes before brushing out, then remove as much as possible using a dry towel.

 5. Baby wipes and Pet wipes

 Many of us have baby wipes at home.
-But baby wipes can contain a variety of ingredients, we recommend using only Water wipes; these ones are safe to use on cats.
-Another good alternative is the use of Pet Wipes, specifically formulated with pet-safe ingredients.
-These can be used to spot-clean your cat and remove small stains or areas where your cat has managed to work something yucky into their coat.
+However, baby wipes can contain various ingredients, and we recommend using only Water wipes; they are safe for cats.
+Another good alternative is Pet Wipes, which are formulated with pet-safe ingredients.
+They can be used to spot-clean your cat and remove minor stains or areas where your cat has managed to work something foul into their coat.

-If using wipes, use only the recommended type to make sure they don’t contain fragrances that could irritate your cat’s delicate skin.
+If using wipes, use only the recommended type to ensure they don’t contain fragrances that could irritate your cat’s delicate skin.

 6. Oatmeal DIY shampoo

-This simple recipe creates an effective and gentle oatmeal shampoo that can help soothe irritated skin.
+This simple recipe creates an effective and gentle oatmeal shampoo to help soothe irritated skin.
 Simply mix 1 cup of ground oatmeal with ½ cup of baking soda and 4 cups of water.
 Pour this mixture over your cat’s fur before using your fingers to massage it through their fur and down to their skin.
 Leave for up to 5 minutes before rinsing clean with plenty of warm water.

 This uses a large portion of baking soda, which you may need to buy if you’re not a regular baker.